Graduate Student Groups

 - Counselor Education and Counseling Psychology GSO (CECP GSO)

-The Diversity Scholarship funds an annual award for an incoming or current CECP graduate student who identifies as an ethnic or racial minority.
-Since its inception in 2001, the scholarship has supported over 30 counseling students in completing their programs in the College of Education.
+Now fully endowed, the CECP GSO Diversity Scholarship funds an annual award for an incoming or current CECP graduate student who identifies as an ethnic or racial minority.

 The scholarship is supported by fund-raising through the annual CECP GSO Diversity Gala, an event held each spring to celebrate diversity and recognize scholarship recipients.
 Since its establishment in 2001, the Diversity Scholarship has supported over 30 counseling students in completing their programs at Marquette University.

 Applicants must be students who have been admitted to a counseling program in the Counselor Education and Counseling Psychology department and who come from a diverse racial or ethnic background.
 Scholarship recipients are selected based on the merits of written essays submitted to the nominations committee.

 "I returned to Marquette University in 2017 with the drive to obtain my Master of Science degree in Clinical Mental Health Counseling with a specialization in Children and Adolescents.
 I am a Filipino immigrant whose family came to this country in order to pursue the 'American Dream.'
 Obtaining the Diversity Scholarship helped me move one step closer to that dream as it helped build the foundation that I would stand upon during my journey.